termsurf/base-book/text/words.md

 as using four-letter words with no drooping letters, depends on the goals, principles, and preferences of the language designers and the community using the language.
-It's a design choice that aims to create a unique and consistent coding experience within the BaseLink ecosystem.
+It's a design choice that aims to create a unique and consistent coding experience within the BaseNote ecosystem.

 ## Word List

-Here is the collected valid word list which can be used in main BaseLink library projects.
+Here is the collected valid word list which can be used in main BaseNote library projects.

 ```